Gl1tchs/Gl1tchs/README.md

-## Hi there 👋
+# Hi there, I'm Berke

-I am a cs student in germany interested in graphics, physics and photography.
+I am currently studying Computer Science at FAU-Erlangen.
+I am interested in High-Performance Computing (HPC) and GPU programming as well as Physics and Machine Learning.